Idie's Farm

 Hand holding a soft mound of freshly washed homemade butter over a stainless steel bowl filled with cold water.
 The bright yellow butter has a smooth, pliable texture, set in a rustic homestead kitchen environment with jars of raw cream nearby.

-Optional: Press out remaining liquid
+Step 6: Press out the liquid

 Homemade raw milk butter shaped into a rustic block and set on a vintage green glass butter dish.
 A butter knife rests beside it, with a cozy plaid kitchen towel in the background on a wooden countertop.
 Warm, old fashioned homestead kitchen setting perfect for showcasing homemade butter.